rudderlabs/terraform-provider-rudderstack/docs/resources/destination_google_analytics.md

 Optional:

-- `blacklist` (List of String) Enter the event names to be blacklisted..
+- `blacklist` (List of String) Enter the event names to be denylisted..
-- `whitelist` (List of String) Enter the event names to be whitelisted.
+- `whitelist` (List of String) Enter the event names to be allowlisted.

 <a id="nestedblock--config--named_tracker"></a>